wp-plugins/wens-social-links/readme.txt

 == Changelog ==

 = 1.0 =
-First publicly distributable version
+- First publicly distributable version

 = 2.0 =

-1. Plugin option page added.
+- Plugin option page added.
-2. Shortcodes and function changed.
+- Shortcodes and function changed.
-3. Option to add Custom Style added.
+- Option to add Custom Style added.
-4. Plugin can be used in post, page and widgets.
+- Plugin can be used in post, page and widgets.
-5. Insrtuction to use plugin added in option page.
+- Insrtuction to use plugin added in option page.
-6. Fixed PHP notices issues in debug enabled mode.
+- Fixed PHP notices issues in debug enabled mode.

 = 2.1.0 =

-1. Bug in option page fixed.
+- Bug in option page fixed.
-2. Data validation added.
+- Data validation added.

+= 2.1.1 =

+- Author details changed.
+- Donation link changed.
+- Banner added.